Deep Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning has achieved remarkable success in many supervised learning applications \cite{he2016deep}, which typically requires a considerable amount of training samples with true labels.
-To alleviate the probably labor-intensive task of data annotation, in recent years, the unsupervised learning techniques have gained increasing attention, among which the clustering analysis plays a fundamental role \cite{yang2017towards,chang2017deep,xie2016unsupervised,yang2016joint,wu2019deep,yan20_tip,huang2020deep,lv21_tip}.
+Deep learning has achieved remarkable success in many supervised learning applications, which typically requires a considerable amount of training samples with true labels. {To alleviate the probably labor-intensive task of data annotation, the unsupervised learning techniques \cite{Fang2023a} have recently attracted increasing attention, among which the clustering analysis plays a fundamental role \cite{wang22_tcyb,lao23_tbd,Huang2023}.}

-The traditional clustering methods \cite{2004Self,1978Agglomerative,2009Locality} generally rely on hand-crafted features, which lack the ability of feature representation learning and may result in sub-optimal clustering performance for high-dimensional complex data like images and videos.
+The traditional clustering methods \cite{wang22_tcyb,lao23_tbd,Huang2023} generally rely on hand-crafted features, which lack the ability of feature representation learning and may result in sub-optimal clustering performance for high-dimensional complex data.
 Recently some efforts have been made to incorporate the deep learning technique into the unsupervised clustering task.
 For example, Yang et al.\cite{yang2017towards} proposed the Deep Clustering Networks (DCN) method, where a reconstruction loss of the auto-encoder and a $K$-means based clustering loss are jointly optimized.
 Chang et al.\cite{chang2017deep} presented the Deep Adaptive image Clustering (DAC) method by formulating the clustering problem as a binary pairwise classification problem and enforcing the learned labels features to be one-hot vectors which can be used for image clustering.
 Xie et al.\cite{xie2016unsupervised} developed the Deep Embedded Cluster (DEC) method, which aims to map the learned features in the data space to a low-dimensional feature space with a Kullback-Leibler (KL) divergence based clustering loss.
 Yang et al. \cite{yang2016joint} devised the Joint Unsupervised LEarning (JULE) method, which iteratively updates a convolutional neural network (CNN) by performing the agglomerative clustering in the forward propagation and learning the feature representations in the backward propagation.

-Although these deep clustering works \cite{yang2017towards,chang2017deep,xie2016unsupervised,yang2016joint,wu2019deep,yan20_tip,huang2020deep,lv21_tip} have made significant progress, yet there are still some critical questions that remain to be addressed.
-Especially, in this paper, our focus lies in the following three key questions.
+{Although these deep clustering works \cite{yang2017towards,chang2017deep,xie2016unsupervised,yang2016joint,wu2019deep,huang2020deep,Lu2022} have made significant progress, there are still some critical questions that remain to be addressed.} Especially, in this paper, we focus on the following three key questions.